danbev/learning-nodejs/notes/snapshot.md

 ```
 So this is casting to the concrete type of the BaseObject and then calling it's
 `Serialize` function which is then added as StartupData to be stored in the
-snapshot (details about this can be found ealier in this document).
+snapshot.
+Just to be clear that what is getting added to the startup data
+in this case if the InternalFieldInfo so just the information about the type
+and and the size of this type.

-`Environment::Serialize` has be updated with the following code:
+Later we see that `Environment::Serialize` has be updated with the following
+code:
 ```c++
   size_t i = 0;
   ForEachBaseObject([&](BaseObject* obj) {